alibabacloud-labs/solution-cloud-native-web-hosting/README.md

 ![image.png](https://github.com/alibabacloud-labs/solution-cloud-native-wordpress/raw/main/images/step5_23.png)

-- After for a while, verify that the statuses of SLB and the backend servers are **Normal**.
+- After for a while (since the default setting is "triggered after 3 times for each 1 minute reference period", so please be patient to wait at least 3 minutes), verify that the statuses of SLB and the backend servers are **Normal**.
 1 new ECS server were scaled out by auto scaling service and attached to SLB instance for load balancing.

 ![image.png](https://github.com/alibabacloud-labs/solution-cloud-native-wordpress/raw/main/images/step5_24.png)